lest-xu/bucs602termp/README.md

-# X Online Store - Term Project - CS602
+# X Grocery Store - Term Project - CS602

 This README.md file provides an overview of the assignments functionality implemented for term project Li Xu- CS602 S2 2024.
+A shopping cart application for a grocery online store, a customer will be able to add products into cart and checkout, an admin can manage a list of products and view/modify the customer's orders.

 ## Table of Contents